samdish7/University/COSC120/Labs/Lab9/README.md

 ### Bugs/Improvements

-- Like all previous labs, no input validation.
+- Like most previous labs, no input validation.
 So decimals/letters will cause an infinite loop.
 - Inputs for exiting are flipped.
 Y will cancel the program and n will keep it going.

 ## Equities